adambard/learnxinyminutes-docs/vimscript.html.markdown

 " very common for a script to mix programming-language features and raw " ex-commands.
 "
-" You can run Vim script directly by entering the commands in command-mode " (press `:` to enter command-mode), or you can write them to a file (without " the leading `:`) and source it in a running Vim instance (`:source " path/to/file`).
+" You can run Vim script directly by entering the commands in command-line mode " (press `:` to enter command-line mode), or you can write them to a file " (without the leading `:`) and source it in a running Vim instance (`:source " path/to/file`).
 Some files are sourced automatically as part of your " configuration (see |startup|).
 This guide assumes that you are familiar " with ex-commands and will only cover the scripting.
 Help topics to the